- Hits: 4427

 Born in 1910, like his brother, Walter, Alex was also a Glasgow carpenter who came south looking for work.
-Alec joined the Communist Party aged 25.
+Alex joined the Communist Party aged 25.

-He was first married to Nancy with whom he had three children before being widowed and remarrying to Noreen.
+He was first married to Nancy with whom he had three children before being widowed and remarrying to Noreen Lowe, a teacheractive in the Communist Party.

-An Amalgamated Society of Woodworkers (later to become part of UCATT) shop steward and delegate to the union's conference, he twice won an election for a full-time officer's position but found his victory snatched away from him on technicalities arising from the machination of the union's right-wing.
+An Amalgamated Society of Woodworkers (later to become part of UCATT - today Unite) shop steward and delegate to the union's conference, he twice won an election for a full-time officer's position but found his victory snatched away from him on technicalities arising from the machination of the union's right-wing.

 Alex was a member of Birmingham Trades Council from 1938, later a member of its EC.
 A staunch Co-operator, he served on the Board of Directors of the local Co-op and was a delegated member of Birmingham City Council's Education Committee from 1954.